Olami09/Skylineict-cohort14/README.md

 # Skylineict-cohort14

 # Assignment on Dashboard
-page on bad error
+assigment on bad error page for group 2 cohort 14

-# Attached Files
-a.badrequest.html
-b.badrequest.css